What Autumn Can Teach You About Running Your Business

 Before the first frost, everything in nature is steadily stockpiling, knowing that abundance doesn't last forever and that preparation isn't pessimism.

 For founders, this looks different for everyone.
 It might be a cashflow cushion, a bank of evergreen content, a pipeline of warm leads that doesn't depend on a single launch going well.
-But it's also the less visible stuff like the relationships you maintain when you don't need anything, the boundaries you hold before you're running on empty, the habits that keep December from being the month that breaks you every year.
+But it's also the less visible stuff: the relationships you maintain when you don't need anything, the boundaries you hold before you're running on empty, the habits that keep December from being the month that breaks you every year.

 Reserves aren't a backup plan.
 They're the thing that lets you say no to the wrong opportunity when it comes along.